DocCBoletic/DocCBoletic.github.io/README.md

  ![vampire](https://i.mydramalist.com/XNe1X_5f.jpg)

  **Vernon** (Korean: 버논) also known as Choi Hansol (Korean: 최한솔) was born on February 18, 1998.
-He is currently 25 years old.
+He is Korean-American and is currently 25 years old.
 He is one of the main rappers of SEVENTEEN and part of the HIP-HOP sub-team.

 His father is Korean and his mother is French-American (ethnicity) but from Miami, Florida.
 Vernon was born in New York, USA, and moved to Korea with his family at the age of five.
 He was street cast while on the subway when he was in middle school.
 He joined Pledis in 2012.